-FMT is an investigational therapy that is permitted under certain circumstances by the U.S. Food and Drug Administration (FDA).
-Currently, you must consult your doctor about whether FMT is an appropriate option for you.
+Investigational FMT is a therapy that is not approved by the FDA and must be accessed under an approved research protocol.
+Currently, you must consult your doctor about whether an investigational FMT is an appropriate option for you.

-Navigating medical treatments isn’t always easy.
+Navigating access to investigational medical treatments isn’t always easy.
 OpenBiome is here to help.
 If you’re having trouble finding answers or simply prefer to talk with someone one-on-one, reach out to us at the provided email address or phone number.

 Within all of us is a community of bacteria known as the microbiome.
 These bacteria help our bodies to digest food, fight infections, and perform other key functions that keep us healthy.